 Trang An is an embodiment of a harmonious blend of nature and culture where picturesque and uninhabited nature coexists with local culture and civilization.
 In 2014, Trang An area was designated as a dual UNESCO World Heritage site for its natural and cultural values.
 It is the first dual designation for such heritage sites in Vietnam and Southeast Asia.

-Here are 14 best reasons to visit Trang An Landscape Complex, The UNESCO World Heritage site in Ninh Binh, Vietnam, and why it should be at the top of your holiday destinations list.
+Here are 14 best reasons to visit Trang An Landscape Complex, The UNESCO World Heritage site in Ninh Binh Province, Vietnam, and why it should be at the top of your holiday destinations list.